Dental Night Guard vs. Dental Retainer

 “What is the difference between the two?”

-Sentinel Mouthguards upper and lower dental retainers Price $129 Free all-inclusive shipping in the USA.
+Sentinel Mouthguards upper and lower dental retainers are priced at $129, with free, all-inclusive shipping in the USA.
 Here at Sentinel, customers often ask “Can I wear my dental retainers as a night guard as well?”

 We offer a free dental retainer replacement up to one year from purchase if you wear through your retainers.